aghersidev/financial-anomalies-kafka/README.md

 This repository contains a set of five Kafka-based Java applications that work together as a pipeline to process stock market data and send anomalies to RabbitMQ.
 The steps of the pipeline are as follows:

 1. **Kafka Producer**: Reads data from Google Drive and sends it to a Kafka topic.
+You can replace it with your own data.
-2. **Augment Data**: Augments the data by adding additional properties.
+2. **Augment Data**: Augments the data by adding additional properties like size of body and shadows.
 3. **MA200**: Calculates the 200-period Moving Average (MA200) to identify anomalies in the stock market candles.
 4. **Isolation Forest**: Uses the Smile library's Isolation Forest class to detect anomalies in the stock market candles.
 5. **Kafka Consumer**: Reads anomalies from the Kafka topic and sends them to RabbitMQ.